 The establishment’s offerings have expanded from the logistical restrictions of a food truck to include boiled crawfish and crabs and a full and vibrant menu of appetizers, salads, and daily specials.
 Newly seated guests are greeted with freshly fried, house made pork rinds.

-Menu favorites include the “Pirogue Party Poboy” with “Maw’s Crawfish Dip;” the Saturday plate lunch special: Country Style Pork Ribs and Fresh Sausage Rice and Gravy; and the Fried Catfish Platter.
-The daily happy hour special is 2 for 1 beer, wine, liquor, and specialty drinks until 6:00, and of course, there’s plenty of boiled crawfish when in season.
-Three or five pound orders are available.
-Saturdays are all-you-can-eat crawfish for $24.99 per person.
-For groups or families, there’s the Half Sack Special: 15 pounds of crawfish with corn, potatoes, and dip; and you can even get the 3/3 Deal: 3 pounds of crawfish and 3 large blue point crabs for $28.99.
+Menu favorites include the “Pirogue Party Poboy” with “Maw’s Crawfish Dip;” the Saturday plate lunch special: Country Style Pork Ribs and Fresh Sausage Rice and Gravy; and the Fried Catfish Platter. he daily happy hour special is 2 for 1 bar drinks and half price crab claws from 3 - 6 p.m., and of course, there's plenty of boiled blue point crabs and boiled shrimp when in season.

 Suire and Liner acknowledge the hard work involved in operating a restaurant, but they talk about their experience in terms of the joy of treating guests like family and making everyone feel at home.
 Their goal is to offer something for everyone, and they measure their success with peculiar but telling benchmarks.
 They note how many of their guests are engaging with each other instead of staring at phones, and how many plate lunch sales are not taken to-go, but instead served to dine-in customers.
 They relish being introduced to their guests’ out-of-town families, and love the not-so-rare occurrence that a customer will spot one of their own relatives in the old photos on the wall.
 The pair succeeds in serving Cajun food that Cajuns want to eat, reintroducing Lafayette to the Cajun Restaurant.
 The authentic hospitality and delicious food is 50% Cow Island crawfish farm, 50% Saint Street block party, and 100% home.